rmzetti/hover-exec/READMORE.md

 _.range(0,5)=>>0,1,2,3,4
 ```

-In this way, the context used for vm_scripts can be adjusted to be restricted or permissive as necessary.
+In this way, the context used for vm_scripts can be customised to be restricted or permissive as necessary.

-### Quick specification of `vm` context
+### Quick specification of vm context

 By default the `js` command utilises a default context which is progressively expanded by 'naked' function declarations and variable assignments (eg. `a=43;` rather than `let a=43;` or `var a=43;`).
 So successive codeblocks can build on previously executed ones.